santsys/aruba-clearpass-api/README.md

 In v2 we have replaced [request](https://github.com/request/request) with [axios](https://github.com/axios/axios) and implemented async/await promise based functionality to all processes (all methods have a primary "Async" (for example _getDeviceAsync_) version of the function).
 The old functionality remains the same, but is now based on axios requests and a little cleaner, we think.

+**NOTE:** Error objects are now often times an axios error and will contain a lot of error details.
+You may need to update your error logging code accordingly.

 ## Example

 ```js